-5.2 Research Activities
+5.2 Research activities and projects

 The FDZ's research activities are well documented through its publication record.
-In 2008 FDZ employees published 23 research articles.
-These include one publication and an editorship in top scientific journals listed in the Social Sciences Citation Index (SSCI) and four publications in refereed journals5.
-The "Conference on the Analysis of Firms and Employees (CAFÉ 2006)", which was held by the FDZ in 2006, was documented both in a special edition of Labour Economics and in a refereed NBER book which was published in 2008.
+In 2008 FDZ employees published 23 research articles, five of those in refereed journals5.
+The "Conference on the Analysis of Firms and Employees" (CAFE 2006), which was held by the FDZ in 2006, was documented both in a special edition of Labour Economics and in a refereed NBER book which was published in 2008.
 This picture is completed by numerous presentations held in Germany and abroad about the research activities conducted at the FDZ.
 In addition, the FDZ is involved in a number of externally funded projects, co-financed by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG), the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF) or the Leibniz Association and carried out in cooperation with universities, research institutes or the Federal Statistical Office.
-Each of these externally funded projects also included funding for staff.6 As for the infrastructural developments, only a short overview over some of the current projects is given here.
+Each of these externally funded projects also included funding for staff6.
+As for the infrastructural developments, only a short overview of some of the current projects is given here.

-September 2007 marked the launch of the project "Combined Firm Data for Germany" (KombiFiD)7, the second project to be mentioned here.
+September 2007 marked the launch of the project "Combined Firm Data for Germany" (KombiFiD)7, the first project to be mentioned here.
 The aim of this project is to link for the first time company data from the statistical offices, the Deutsche Bundesbank and the BA/IAB.
 The project will run for three years in cooperation with the Research Data Centre of the Federal Statistical Office and the Department for Empirical Economic Research of Leuphana University of Lüneburg.
-On receipt of a written agreement from the companies, their data will be merged.
+On receipt of a written agreement from the companies their data will be merged.
 The next goal is to make data from the FDZ of the BA and the Research Data Centre of the Federal Statistical Office available to scientists for research purposes in early 2010.
 Another goal of the project is to create a legal framework for permanent linkage of the individual data.
 The KombiFiD project is pioneering and makes it possible to study economic processes in more detail and more thoroughly than was the case with the data material previously available.
 The project is funded by the BMBF.

-The second project to be mentioned in this context is the construction of a longitudinal-biographical data set, based on the data of the German Pension Insurance, the BA and the IAB called BASiD (Biographical data of selected social insurance agencies in Germany) (Budzaket al. 2009).
+The second project to be mentioned in this context is the construction of a longitudinal-biographical dataset, based on the data of the German Pension Insurance, the BA and the IAB called BASiD (Biographical data of selected social insurance agencies in Germany) (Budzaket al. 2009).
 Both the Research Data Centre of the German Pension Insurance (FDZ-RV) and the FDZ offer longitudinal individual-level datasets.
-These datasets contain on the one hand information of the social security notifications and on the other hand characteristics of the administrative procedures of both institutions.
-In each institution only information for the accomplishment
+These datasets contain on the one hand information on the social security notifications and on the other hand characteristics of the administrative procedures of both institutions.
+In each institution only information for the accomplishment of their own tasks is kept.
+For example, information concerning the number of children and birth dates is stored only at the German Pension Insurance, whereas information about training measures of the BA is only available at the IAB.
+The aim of the project is to construct a combined dataset and to offer the data to researchers as a scientific use file and via on-site use.